amarjeetamrat910/amarjeetamrat910/README.md

 <ul>
   <li>Developed a system to extract and process text from PDFs and split content into manageable chunks.</li>
   <li>Tokenized text into sentences using NLTK for better handling and analysis.</li>
-  <li>Created a vector store with Langchain Chroma and used Google GenerativeAI embeddings for efficient document retrieval.</li>
+  <li>Created a vector store with langchain chroma and used Google GenerativAI embeddings for efficient document retrieval.</li>
   <li>Configured a retriever and integrated a large language model (LLM) to generate concise answers through a Retrieval-Augmented Generation (RAG) chain.</li>
 </ul>